Murder of Egor Sviridov: Incident

-Egor Sviridov participated in a fight that took place on 6 December at 00:30 hours, on a bus stop by 37 Kronshtadt Boulevard in Golovinsky district of Moscow.
+Egor Sviridov participated in a fight that took place on 6 December at 00:30 hours, on a bus stop by 37 Kronshtadt Boulevard in Golovinsky District of Moscow.

 More than 10 people were involved in the conflict between fans of FC Spartak Moscow and natives of the North Caucasus.
 The suspected killer and his friends were released and rumoured to have done so through bribing the police.
-It has now come to light that Aslan Cherkesov, who fired the bullets that killed Sviridov, was convicted in 2009 of grievous bodily harm and drug possession, which carry severe penalties in Russia.
+It has now come to light that Aslan Cherkesov, who fired several bullets from a traumatic pistol that killed Sviridov, was convicted in 2009 of grievous bodily harm and drug possession, which carry severe penalties in Russia.
 Despite this, he appears to have avoided jail, which has given further weight to the allegations of bribery and criminality.
 Further anger was caused by the fact that the killing mirrored that of journalist Yuri Volkov.
 Also a Spartak Moscow fan, Volkov and his friends were attacked by a gang of Chechen men in July 2010.
 The suspected killer was released by the police with no charge.
 Official statements said lack of evidence was the reason, but there were open claims that the police had been bribed by members of Chechen diaspora.

 Despite Cherkesov and his gang claiming to be acting in self-defence, witnesses state that it was they who actually initiated the brawl, as well as outnumbering the Russian Spartak fans 8 to 5.
 Sviridov and his friends were by a bus stand, waiting for a taxi to arrive.
 The Russian men were laughing and joking amongst themselves when the Caucasian group, passing by, confronted them and accused them of laughing at them.